fergusdixon/fullstack-meme-maker/README.md

 Basic FastAPI (Py3.8) backend for creating memes

-Available at localhost:8888 (OpenAPI docs at localhost:8888/docs)
+Available at localhost:8888 (OpenAPI docs at localhost:8888/docs) The container has a volume set up so code changes locally will reflect in the container and be reloaded

 Either work in the docker container